[Guest Post] Restraints for Medical Kink: How and Why Do People Use Them in BDSM? by Lorenz Engel

 A Bondage Bed

 The awesome thing about bondage beds is they’re not just one thing.
 Despite the name, a bondage bed can also be a table or flat surface, a restraint rack, an alternative to a St Andrews cross for standing impact play, and much more.
 You can even use it in conjunction with other items of dungeon furniture to create just about anything your kinky heart desires.
-For example, why not add a toy mount, which can hold a dildo or wand vibrator in place against the bottom’s body while keeping the top’s hands free to do other things?
+For example, why not add a toy mount or a wand harness, which can hold a toy in place against the bottom’s body while keeping the top’s hands free to do other things?

 The possibilities are limited only by your imagination, your and your partner’s boundaries, and the laws of physics.
 A good bondage bed will also be able to accommodate all body types, no matter your size or weight.